acatone-git/HomePlus_Mod/README.md

 - Find the controller layout currently in use in Settings > Handheld Settings > Controller Style
 - Return to Automate & start the script matching the layout
 - Tap on "Start All" & That's it!
+- Delete the three files from the Internal Storage, once the installation is complete they aren't needed anymore (Optional)

 # Change Key Combinations / Create New Functions